sits on every silty river bottom found

 - Diet

-- Feeds on aquatic insects, small crustaceans and insect larvae.
-Found in almost every lake, river and swampy drain from coast to sub-alpine regions.
-A bottom-dwelling fish, sitting on sandy or silty bottoms.
+- Feeds on aquatic insects small crustaceans and insect larvae.
+Found in almost every lake river and swampy drain from coast to sub-alpine regions nationwide.

 - Habitat

-- Inhabits almost every lake, river and swampy drain from coast to sub-alpine regions.
-Sits on sandy or silty bottom, pretending to be a stone.
-The ultimate everyman of New Zealand waters in varied habitats.
+- Inhabits almost every lake river and swampy drain from coast to sub-alpine regions.
+Sits on sandy or silty bottom pretending to be stone.
+Ultimate everyman of New Zealand waters.

 - Range

-- Found throughout North and South Islands in almost every lake, river and swampy drain.
-Most common in lowland waterways with sandy or silty bottoms.
-Distributed across diverse freshwater environments nationwide.
+- Found throughout North and South Islands in almost every lake river and swampy drain.
+Most common in lowland waterways with sandy or silty bottoms across diverse freshwater environments.

 - Endemism